Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning

 We pay attention to an open system confronted with a varying size of the system.
-The rental-and-return system also undergoes variation of demand either by the number of users or by the installation or shutdown of the stations.
+The rental-and-return system also undergoes variations in demand either by the number of users or by the installation or shutdown of the stations.
 The absence of demand in a cell means null input data for training, which hinders us from predicting its future demand.
 To overcome this problem, we uniformly spread the stations across the map like a cartogram, so that empty cells do not exist.
 The cartogram is a thematic map that contains demographic or other features and yields the visually distorted geographic size, proportional to the relative level of feature of interest~\cite{Sun2010cartogram_example, cartogram_example2}.
 In the sense that we visually distort a map suitably to our purpose -- homogeneous distribution of the stations, the result of the following method using a tessellation is a cartogram based on the facility density.

-We build up the process to spread the stations as follows, using a Voronoi cell that is a polygon containing only one point~\cite{Aurenhammer1991cartogram} as illustrated in Fig.~\ref{fig:cartogram}: (i) Make the triangles fully packed in the plane by connecting the three nearest points (stations), without any cross lines and overlap among the triangles. (ii) For every triangle, form a circumcircle and then find the center of the circle. (iii) Form new polygons by connecting the centers of the circles without any cross lines and overlap among others, and position the points at the centers of the polygons that they belong to.
-We iterate the steps (i)-(iii) until there is no significant change in the spatial distribution of the stations, then any empty cell is absent in the new map divided into the $M\times N$ grid.
+We build up the process to spread the stations as follows, using a Voronoi cell that is a polygon containing only one point~\cite{Aurenhammer1991cartogram} as illustrated in Fig.~\ref{fig:cartogram}: (i) Make the triangles fully packed in the plane by connecting the three nearest points (stations), without any cross lines and overlap among the triangles. (ii) For every triangle, form a circumcircle and then find the center of the circle. (iii) Form new polygons by connecting the centers of the circles without any cross lines and overlap among others and then find the center of the polygon. (iv) Move the positions of the points to the centers of the newly formed polygons that they belong to.
+We iterate the steps (i)-(iv) until there is no significant change in the spatial distribution of the stations, then any empty cell is absent in the new map divided into the $M\times N$ grid.